What is a National Historic Trail (NHT)?

-The Star-Spangled Banner National Historic Trail is a 560-mile land and water route that tells the story of the War of 1812 in the Chesapeake Bay region.
+The Star-Spangled Banner National Historic Trail, established by Congress in 2008, is a 560-mile land and water route that tells the story of the War of 1812 in the Chesapeake Bay region.
 The trail traces American and British troop movements, introduces visitors to communities affected by the war, and highlights the Chesapeake region’s distinctive landscapes and waterways.
-It connects historic sites in Maryland, Virginia, and the District of Columbia and commemorates the events leading up to the Battle for Baltimore, the aftermath of which inspired Francis Scott Key to write our national anthem.
+It connects historic sites in Maryland, Virginia, and the District of Columbia and commemorates the events leading up to the Battle for Baltimore, the aftermath of which inspired Francis Scott Key to write the words that later became the U.S. national anthem.

 Where does the Trail go?

 Visit the Map page to see an interactive map of the Trail route throughout the Chesapeake Bay and into Maryland, Virginia, Washington, D.C., connecting over 100 partner sites along the way!
 On this page, you will also find a digital copy of the Trail's brochure and Byway travel guide.